pdjr-build/firmware-factory/modules/THR100/README.md

 [Technical Bulletin](https://www.nmea.org/Assets/20190613%20thruster%20amendment%20128006,%20128007,%20128008.pdf).

-In control mode a __THR100__ module supports the connection of two SPST switches and responds to operation of these inputs by transmitting a stream of thruster control messages over the NMEA 2000 bus to operate a remote thruster.
+In control mode a __THR100__ module supports the connection of SPST switches and responds to operation of these inputs by transmitting a stream of thruster control messages over the NMEA 2000 bus to operate a remote thruster.
+The module also allows the connection of potentiometric input allowing use with variable speed thrusters.
 Typically, the connected switches will be momentary devices like those operated by a joystick.
 The address of the remote thruster is configured by a DIP switch